 Here are some of the most important things to do in order to set up for success and make your daily sports fun:

-- Put your sports outfit right over your alarm clock or phone when you go to bed: This technique sounds rather simple but has been one of the most powerful ones.
-If you put everything the way you want it for the field before you go to sleep and put your alarm under your sports clothes, you will have a much easier time to convince yourself to put the sports outfit on.
+- Put your sports outfit right over your alarm clock or phone when you go to bed.
+This technique sounds rather simple but has been one of the most powerful ones.
+Put everything the way you want it for the field before you go to sleep and put your alarm under your sports clothes.
+You will have a much easier time to convince yourself to put the sports outfit on.

 The highest level of happiness happens at the beginning

 Sports, the increase of the BDNF proteins in your brain acts as a mood enhancer.
 The effects are similar to drug addiction one study found.
 So when you start playing, the feeling of euphoria is the highest: